szermatt/mistty/docs/source/faq.rst

      MisTTY now by default kills the buffer and its containing window when the shell ends.
 If you don't like that, change the option at :kbd:`M-x customize-option mistty-at-end` to do nothing.

+**Inserted text is all messed up!**

+     There might be some strange issues if you enabled autopair or some other tool that modifies the behavior of typed characters, as MisTTY attempts to replay changes made on the Emacs buffer on the shell.

+     When replaying the change, MisTTY may either pretend the user typed them or the user pasted them.
+Different shells and applications treat the two differently.
+MisTTY does its best to make the right decision, but if it gets it wrong, you can configure this behavior on a command-by-command basis with :kbd:`M-x configure-option mistty-bracketed-paste-command-alist`
+     or globally with :kbd:`M-x configure-option
+     mistty-bracketed-paste-default`

+     For details, see  :ref:`autopair_fish` or :ref:`autopair_zsh`